 Due to the COVID-19 pandemic things will be a bit different this year for the Royal Savage Yacht Club.
 As any good captain knows, the absolute first responsibility is to ensure the safety of the crew.
 RSYC will strictly follow the State of Vermont and CDC guidelines regarding gatherings.

-We plan on conducting the Fast Sail series, although we have cancelled the first race, scheduled for May 30, since so many folks were delayed launching boats this year.
-There will be no on-shore skippers meetings prior to the races; instead we will be conducting the meetings via VHF on Channel 8.
-Full details can be found on the Fast Sail page.
+The Fast Sail series is up and running.
+There will be no onshore skippers meetings prior to the races; instead we will be conducting the meetings via VHF on Channel 8.
+Full details can be found on the Fast Sail Page.

 — Wendy Friant